 - Nordstrom’s Hautelook fan-only Diane von Furstenberg Facebook shopping event on Dec.
 7, 2010, generating in excess of $100,000 in sales.
 Users were incentivized with a $10 coupon to refer new members in – and new members represented 40% of those sales.
 Conversion rates were above 6%.

 9. What are the different types of f-commerce?

 - Facebook stores (f-stores) – e-commerce enabled Facebook pages, such as that of Coca-cola, used to sell Coke merchandise

-- Facebook-enhanced web-stores - traditional e-commerce sites that integrate with Facebook to offer customers a Facebook experience whilst shopping on-site.
-For example, Amazon allows shopper to login with Facebook details, and uses the Open Graph data that comes with the login to offer instant personalisation (recommendations, birthday notifications, etc.)
+- Facebook-enhanced web-stores – traditional e-commerce sites that integrate with Facebook to offer customers a Facebook experience whilst shopping on-site.
+For example, Amazon allows the shopper to log in with Facebook details, and uses the Open Graph data that comes with the login to offer instant personalization (recommendations, birthday notifications, etc.)

 - Facebook-enhanced retail stores – traditional brick and mortar retailers that integrate with Facebook to offer customers a Facebook experience whilst shopping in-store.
 For example, department store chain Macy’s Magic Fitting Room is a Facebook-connected fitting room that allows customers to share clothing tryons – in real life and virtually

 10. For “On-Facebook” f-commerce, what are the options?

 - Faux Stores (Storefront Only): Faux stores are Facebook are product catalogs linked to product pages on an external dot com e-commerce site.
 For example, Bulgari runs a faux-store on it’s Facebook page linked to its e-commerce site.
 Advantages include ease of set up, no back-end integration, whilst nevertheless broadening the digital footprint of an online store.
 Faux-store software providers include ShopTab, SortPrice, and BigCommerce